ToruNiina/qahwa/README.md

 ### Reaction Coordinate and PerturbingPotential

-At first, you must write very short c++ code to calculate Reaction Coordinate and Perturbing Potential from SnapShot.
+To use Qahwa, you must write very short c++ code to calculate your Reaction Coordinate and Perturbing Potential from SnapShot.

-the class SnapShot is an alias of std::vector<Vector3d>, and Vector3d is normal 3-dimentional vector defined in AX library.
-And std::vector is a kind of dynamic array.
+the class 'SnapShot' is an alias of std::vector<Vector3d>, and Vector3d is normal 3-dimentional vector defined in AX library. std::vector is a kind of dynamic array.

 You can access the position of i-th particle like this way.